Augusta Premier Personal

 On the open road, it takes the combined efforts of all motorists to ensure safety for everyone, especially for those on two wheels.
 Motorcycles, given their size and maneuverability, are vulnerable to the actions of drivers who may not always recognize or anticipate their presence.
 Here are some common mistakes drivers make around motorcycles—and what to do if you find yourself a victim of these negligent behaviors.

 Tailgating any vehicle is dangerous, but tailgating a motorcycle is particularly risky.
-Due to their lightweight nature, motorcycles can stop much faster than cars.
-If a driver is following a motorcyclist too closely and the rider brakes suddenly, the chances of a collision increase which could cause a personal injury accident.
+It is dangerous to follow a motorcycle too closely because of its lightweight nature, as motorcycles can stop much faster than cars.
+If a driver is following a motorcyclist too closely and the rider brakes suddenly, the chances of a collision increase, which could cause a personal injury accident.

 Failing to Check Blind Spots